PandaTechAM/web-lib-panda-table/README.md

 # Table Structure

-We can drag/drop, hide and freeze columns vertical and horizontal.
+We can drag, hide and dock columns vertically and horizontally.
+Add the "draggableColumns" details, then create the "setColumnsConfigStructure" and "setColumnHeaderStructure" functions.

 ```JSX
   const setColumnsConfigStructure = (option: IColumnConfigStructure<any>) => {